-One of the attorneys of Dr. Rabab Abdulhadi, the SF State professor who is a defendant in the lawsuit, Ben Gharagozli, said that if the plaintiffs use the same definition of antisemitism they used in this hearing for their new complaint, the defendants would ask the complaint be thrown out once again.
+One of the attorneys of Dr. Rabab Abdulhadi, the SF State professor who is a defendant in the lawsuit, Ben Gharagozli, said that if the plaintiffs use the same definition of antisemitism they used in this hearing for their new complaint, the defendants would ask the definition to be stricken from the complaint.

 According to Palestine Legal lawyer, Liz Jackson, who curated Abdulhadi’s press release, if the plaintiffs decide to submit another complaint, “it will be their third try.”

 Orrick wanted to give the plaintiff another opportunity to bring their case before the graduation of one of the plaintiffs, who is still attending SF State.

 Abdulhadi’s press release said that “[t]he purpose of this lawsuit is what the Lawfare Project said it was – to silence people who challenge Israel’s colonial and racist policies.
 It is an attempt to silence anyone who dissents from the status quo on Palestine/Israel.
 It’s an attempt to pick up where the pro-Israel network has previously failed, namely to get rid of me and dismantle advocacy for justice in Palestine at SFSU.
 We are so grateful this case is dismissed because we want to get back to the business of educating for social justice.”

 Abdulhadi was the only faculty member from SF State who attended.